westonea252/KillerHomeLab/Azure-Windows-Virtual-Desktop/README.md

-# Single AD Site Lab with AD Connect & File Server
+# Single AD Site Lab with AD Connect & File Server and Windows Virtual Desktop

 Click the button below to deploy